Combination Theorems in Groups, Geometry and Dynamics: Combination theorems in geometric group theory: hyperbolic groups

 \subsubsection{Idea behind the proof of Theorem \ref{effectiveBF}}

 We focus on the metric graph bundle case for convenience.
 Theorem \ref{qcladder} guarantees that for any pair of points $x, y$ in a metric graph bundle $\XX$, there exist \begin{enumerate} \item Qi-sections $\Sigma_x, \Sigma_y$ through $x, y$. \item A ladder $\LL(x,y)$ bounded by $\Sigma_x, \Sigma_y$.
-In fact, in this case (as shown in \cite{mitra-ct,mahan-sardar}), $\LL(x,y) \cap F_b$ equals a geodesic in $F_b$ joining $\Sigma_x(b), \Sigma_y(b)$ (here we are abusing notation slightly by identifying the qi-sections $\Sigma_x, \Sigma_y$ with their images). \end{enumerate}
+In fact, in this case (as shown in \cite{mitra-ct,mahan-sardar}), $\LL(x,y) \cap F_b$ is equal to a geodesic in $F_b$ joining $\Sigma_x(b), \Sigma_y(b)$ (here we are abusing notation slightly by identifying the qi-sections $\Sigma_x, \Sigma_y$ with their images). \end{enumerate}

 Thus, for every $x, y\in \XX$ there are preferred quasigeodesics in $\XX$ contained in $\LL(x,y)$.
 We have not used the flaring condition so far.
 The flaring condition guarantees hyperbolicity of $\LL(x,y)$.
 We shall return to this shortly.
 Hyperbolicity of $\LL(x,y)$ ensures (by the Morse Lemma) that all quasigeodesics in $\LL(x,y)$ joining $x, y$ are in a bounded neighborhood of each other.
 This gives a family of paths in $\XX$, one for every pair $x,y$.
-We then use a path-families argument following Hamenstadt \cite{hamen} and a criterion due to Bowditch to conclude that $\XX$ is hyperbolic.
+We then use a path-families argument following Hamenst\"adt \cite{hamen} and a criterion due to Bowditch to conclude that $\XX$ is hyperbolic.

 We return to the proof of hyperbolicity of $\LL(x,y)$.
 We note that $\LL(x,y)$ is a bundle over $\BB$ where the fibers are intervals.
 The flaring condition is inherited by $\LL(x,y)$ with slightly worse constants.
 Thus, we are reduced to proving Theorem \ref{effectiveBF} in the special case that fibers are intervals.
 To do this, we decompose the ladder $\LL(x,y)$ using qi-sections contained in $\LL(x,y)$ into a finite number of ladders `stacked one on top of another'.
 Thus, there exist disjoint sections $\Sigma_x=\Sigma_0, \Sigma_1, \cdots , \Sigma_n=\Sigma_y$ and ladders $\LL_i$ bounded by $\Sigma_{i-1}, \Sigma_i$ such that distinct $\LL_i$'s have disjoint interiors.
 The ubiquity of qi-sections allows us to ensure that each of these smaller ladders has bounded girth (in the spirit of Definition \ref{def-rhothin}), i.e. $\Sigma_{i-1}, \Sigma_i$ are at a bounded distance from each other along some fiber $F_b$ and flare away from each other as one goes to infinity in $B$.
 A further path families argument following \cite{hamen} allows us to prove that $\LL(x,y)$ is hyperbolic.